 Observe, now, as the sweat drips down young Daniel Hackett’s sizeable forehead as he contemplates his options.
 Does he make a run for an ATM, leaving his luggage here to maximise his speed?
 Does he bring his bags with him, jangling desperately through the streets like a spanked pack-mule?
 And either way he will need to pay the bastard security man again and go through the rigamarole of buying a depressing booth woman ticket – and does he have any change left in his pocket?

-See him fumble in his pocket now, terror in his eyes as he realises that no – he does not have any change left – he spent it all on M&Ms and crisps half an hour ago because there was no indication anywhere that he would need to pay extra money just to access the shitting bus platform.
-See Dan’s pupils dilate as he realises he will need to first sprint to an ATM, then withdraw money, then in all likelihood break the money somewhere to get the right change for the twatting platform fee, and of course he has no Wi-Fi and his phone SIM doesn’t work outside the EU, which means he won’t be able to A) calculate the proper exchange rate or B) locate an ATM, and anyway the bus is due to leave in six minutes and there’s no way in hell–
+See him fumble in his pocket now, a howling terror look in his eyes, as he realises that no – he does not have any change left – he spent it all on M&Ms and crisps half an hour ago because there was no indication anywhere that he would need to pay extra money just to access the shitting bus platform.
+See Dan’s pupils dilate as he realises he will need to first sprint to an ATM, then withdraw money, then in all likelihood break the money somewhere to get the right change for the twatting platform fee, and of course he has no Wi-Fi and his phone SIM doesn’t work outside the EU, which means he won’t A) be able to calculate the proper exchange rate B) be able to locate an ATM, and anyway the bus is due to leave in six minutes and there’s no way in hell–

 “You have passport?” asked the driver, interrupting my long, anguished stare into the middle-distance.